Takin: Behaviour and ecology

-Takin are found in small family groups of around 20 individuals, although older males may lead more solitary existences.
+Takin are found in small family groups of around 20 individuals, although older males may lead a more solitary existence.
 In the summer, herds of up to 300 individuals gather high on the mountain slopes.
-Groups often appear to occur in largest numbers when favorable feeding sites, salt licks, or hot springs are located.
+Groups often appear to occur in largest numbers when favourable feeding sites, salt licks, or hot springs are located.
 Mating takes place in July and August.
 Adult males compete for dominance by sparring head-to-head with opponents, and both sexes appear to use the scent of their own urine to indicate dominance.
 A single young is born after a gestation period of around eight months.
-Takin migrate from the upper pasture to lower, more forested areas in winter and favor sunny spots upon sunrise.
+Takin migrate from the upper pasture to lower, more forested areas in winter and favour sunny spots upon sunrise.
 When disturbed, individuals give a 'cough' alarm call and the herd retreats into thick bamboo thickets and lies on the ground for camouflage.

 Takin feed in the early morning and late afternoon, grazing on a variety of leaves and grasses, as well as bamboo shoots and flowers.
 They have been observed standing on their hind legs to feed on leaves over 3.1 m high.
 Salt is also an important part of their diets, and groups may stay at a mineral deposit for several days.

 Threats

 The takin is listed as Vulnerable on the IUCN Red List and considered Endangered in China.
 It is threatened by overhunting and the destruction of its natural habitat.
 It is not a common species naturally, and the population appears to have been reduced considerably.
-Takin horns have appeared in the illegal wildlife trade in Myanmar; and during three surveys carried out from 1999 to 2006 in the Tachilek market, a total of 89 sets of horns were observed openly for sale.
+Takin horns have appeared in the illegal wildlife trade in Myanmar; during three surveys carried out from 1999 to 2006 in the Tachilek market, a total of 89 sets of horns were observed openly for sale.